f2re/match3-miniapp/README.md

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Make your changes
+4. Ensure the code is formatted with `npm run format`
+5. Add or update tests as appropriate
-4. Commit your changes (`git commit -m 'Add amazing feature'`)
+6. Commit your changes using conventional commits format
-5. Push to the branch (`git push origin feature/amazing-feature`)
+7. Push to the branch (`git push origin feature/amazing-feature`)
-6. Open a Pull Request
+8. Open a Pull Request

-Please make sure to update tests as appropriate.
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on code standards and the process we follow.

 ## 📄 License